+Option (1): Switcher Locomotive

-Locomotives and Railyards (cont.)
-Option (2): Line-Haul Locomotive Partial funding for the lower of 50% or \$1 million/locomotive to replace or rebuild an uncontrolled, Tier 0 or Tier 1 line-haul locomotive with a new Tier 2 or lower-emission engine.
+Partial funding for the lower of 50% or \$750,000 per locomotive to replace, rebuild, or repower an uncontrolled, Tier 0 or Tier 1 switcher locomotive with a new generator-set that achieves emissions of 3.5g/bhp-hr or less for NOx, and 0.14 g/bhp-hr or less for PM, or an alternative technology with equivalent emission levels using U.S. EPA engine certification test results with ARB verification.
 Eligible locomotive costs include a new chassis, a new or rebuilt engine, and mechanical/electrical systems components necessary for safe operation.

-Requirements Equipment owner shall: Commit to 15 years of 100% California-only operation.
-This new intrastate line-haul locomotive shall use California ARB diesel fuel.
-Periodic out-of-state maintenance may be permitted if outlined in the contract between the local agency and equipment owner.
-Commit to at least 50% of operation in trade corridors for duration of contract term.
-Scrap or ban old engine/locomotive from California operation.
-Install an active GPS unit on both old (if not scrapped) and new equipment, fund data collection, and report location data.
-Agree to equipment inspections.
-Comply with record-keeping, reporting, and Program review or fiscal audit requirements.
-Sign a legally binding contract with the local agency including project milestone and completion deadlines.
-Properly maintain upgraded equipment in good operating condition and according to manufacturer's recommendations.
-Demonstrate proof of equipment warranty and comprehensive insurance on upgraded equipment.
-(For UP and BNSF) Demonstrate how the railroad intends to comply with the 1998 agreement for the South Coast Air Basin by submitting a compliance plan to ARB prior to application for bond funding in the Los Angeles/Inland Empire corridor.
-Project Cost Assumptions Estimated total cost of new switcher generator-set is ~\$1.5 million.
-Estimated total cost of an eligible Tier 2 locomotive is ~\$2.0-\$2.5 million.
-Excluded Funding Components Auto start/stop devices required by regulation or agreements.
-GPS units and monitoring and reporting costs.
+- Commit to 15 years of 100% operation within the trade corridors; periodic out-of-state maintenance may be permitted if outlined in the contract between the local agency and equipment owner. - Scrap or ban old engine/locomotive from California operation. - Install an active GPS unit on both old (if not scrapped) and new equipment, fund data collection, and report location data. - Agree to equipment inspections. - Comply with record-keeping, reporting, and Program review or fiscal audit requirements. - Sign a legally binding contract with the local agency including project milestone and completion deadlines. - Properly maintain upgraded equipment in good operating condition and according to manufacturer's recommendations. - Demonstrate proof of equipment warranty and comprehensive insurance on upgraded equipment. - (For UP and BNSF) Demonstrate how the railroad intends to comply with the 1998 agreement for the South Coast Air Basin by submitting a compliance plan to ARB prior to application for bond funding in the Los Angeles/Inland Empire corridor.